Nootropic profile

 A pyridoxine-pyroglutamate ester nootropic formerly marketed in Europe that enhances cholinergic and GABAergic neurotransmission for age-related cognitive decline.

-The key benefits of Pirisudanol include: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Memory, Mood.
+The main benefits people report from Pirisudanol are: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Memory, Mood.

 Log in to leave a comment.